 3. Make a top 10 list

-Most students have a dream school and several backups.
-Making a contingency plan is smart.
-Write down a list of desirable schools, starting with the one you love most and ending with one you at least like and know you can get into.
+Most students have a dream school and several backups, and making a contingency plan is smart.
+Write down a list of desirable schools, starting with the one you love most and ending with one you at least like and know you can get into—just remember that every school on your list should be one you'd be happy to attend.
 Even if you think you’re done applying, you may want to submit a few more applications, just in case.

 4. Talk to your counselor